katatunix/katatunix.github.io/content/posts/2016/08-03-null-references-the-billion-dollar-mistake.md

 `NullObject` pattern can avoid crashing when we forget checking the returned object, but then we might forget it forever since no error is thrown at both compile-time and run-time.
 Moreover, in order to use `NullObject` pattern we have to change a class to an interface, sometimes such a change is not desired.

 Recently, `Optional` has been emerged as a good alternative for `null`.
 In my opinion, this alternative still has the problem of checked-exceptions.
 If we aren't careful, `Optional` could be everywhere in our code.
-A disadvantage of `Optional` is, to achieve clean code we have to learn `Maybe` monad, `map`, `reduce`, `filter` — these are very important concepts of Functional Programming.
+A disadvantage of `Optional` is, to achieve clean code we have to learn `Maybe` monad, `map`, `reduce`, `filter` -- these are very important concepts of Functional Programming.
 But when we grasp the concepts, it's really great!

+*[Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare) is the author of the quote in the featured image.*